decentralized-identity/bbs-signature/draft-bbs-signatures.md

     After the Client receives the blind signature they will use the UnblindSign function to unblinded it, getting a valid BBS signature on the messages (m[1],...,m[K]).

+## Usecases

+### Non-correlating Security Token

+In the most general sense BBS signatures can be used in any application where a cryptographically secured token is required but correlation caused by usage of the token is un-desirable.

+For example in protocols like OAuth2.0 the most commonly used form of the access token leverages the JWT format alongside conventional cryptographic primitives such as traditional digital signatures or HMACs.
+These access tokens are then used by a relying party to prove authority to a resource server during a request.
+However, because the access token is most commonly sent by value as it was issued by the authorization server (e.g in a bearer style scheme), the access token can act as a source of strong correlation for the relying party.
+Relevant prior art can be found [here](https://www.ietf.org/archive/id/draft-private-access-tokens-01.html).

+BBS Signatures due to their unique properties removes this source of correlation but maintains the same set of guarantees required by a resource server to validate an access token back to its relevant authority.
+In the context of a protocol like OAuth2.0 the access token issued by the authorization server would feature a BBS Signature, however instead of the relying party providing this access token as issued, in their request to a resource server, they derive a unique proof from the original access token and include that in the request instead, thus removing this vector of correlation.

+### Improved Bearer Security Token

+Bearer based security tokens such as JWT based access tokens used in the OAuth2.0 protocol are a highly popular format for expressing authorization grants.
+However their usage has several security limitations.
+Notably a bearer based authorization scheme often has to rely on a secure transport between the authorized party (client) and the resource server to mitigate the potential for a MITM attack or a malicious interception of the access token.
+The scheme also has to assume a degree of trust in the resource server it is presenting an access token to, particularly when the access token grants more than just access to the target resource server, because in a bearer based authorization scheme, anyone who possesses the access token has authority to what it grants.
+Bearer based access tokens also suffer from the threat of replay attacks.

+Improved schemes around authorization protocols often involve adding a layer of proof of cryptographic key possession to the presentation of an access token, which mitigates the deficiencies highlighted above as well as providing a way to detect a replay attack.
+However, approaches that involve proof of cryptographic key possession such as DPoP (https://datatracker.ietf.org/doc/html/draft-ietf-oauth-dpop-04) suffer from an increase in protocol complexity.
+A party requesting authorization must pre-generate appropriate key material, share the public portion of this with the authorization server alongside proving possession of the private portion of the key material.
+The authorization server must also be-able to accommodate receiving this information and validating it.

+BBS Signatures ofter an alternative model that solves the same problems that proof of cryptographic key possession schemes do for bearer based schemes, but in a way that doesn't introduce new up-front protocol complexity.
+In the context of a protocol like OAuth2.0 the access token issued by the authorization server would feature a BBS Signature, however instead of the relying party providing this access token as issued, in their request to a resource server, they derive a unique proof from the original access token and include that in the request instead.
+Because the access token is not shared in a request to a resource server, attacks such as MITM are mitigated.
+A resource server also obtains the ability to detect a replay attack by ensuring the proof presented is unique.

+### Hardware Attestations

+TODO

+### Selectively Disclosure Enabled Identity Assertions

+TODO

+### Privacy preserving bound signatures

+TODO

 {backmatter}